cbwang-dev/CPAEP_note/Q L5.md

 Challenges:
 - Still HW unaware in AutoML: The number of operation maybe is not the thing that hurts most.
-	- matbe because of the poor design of loss function or reward in RL
+	- maybe because of the poor design of loss function or reward in RL
+	- hard to model real hardware because there are some other tasks run simultaneously in an actual phone. (accuracy latency tradeoff) (black box model) (latency is not accurate)
+	- Still, search space is huge, only Google has such huge compute power
 - follow up: MNASNet (combine phones or actual HW into the loop)
-		- ahrd to model real hardware because there are some other tasks run simultaneously in an actual phone.
-		- Still, search space is huge, only Google has such huge compute power
+	- summary: block-ize.

-Also see gurst lecture.
+Also see guest lecture.

+HW-aware neural network design it’s also complicated due to:

+-   Humongous model solution space offered by layer shape hyperparameters (width), types of layers and depth of the network.
+-   Pareto curve strongly depends on which function we would like to minimize.

+Evaluation of networks also requires significant computational effort, since every solution should be trained and its accuracy evaluated.
+Also training parameters may differ with models.
+And it is obvious how this becomes more relevant with complex tasks.

+A common way to reduce solution space is using multi-objective heuristic algorithms like evolutionary algorithms or reinforcement learning.